oreillymedia/production-resources/oriole/index.md

 # Tips for Writing the Notebook Content<a name="tips"></a>

-* Try to condense cells so that each “Run” produces output.
+* The Oriole notebook should read like an article.
+Make sure the notebook "stands alone" with subtitles and headers, with  text referring to what the blocks do.
+Feel free to mention specifics in the text that you may not have time for in the video (which should be kept to 30 minutes).

+* Find a balance between short code blocks and making sure there is output for code blocks.
+If the code is too long, break it into multiple blocks.
+Be sure to explicitly talk about each block and mention running each block specifically during recording.

+* Keep output to a reasonable length.
+For rows, 3-5 should suffice.
+For columns, display just the ones you are talking about if not all are relevant.

-* Use local data—don't pull from the internet.
+* Use local data — don't pull from the internet.
 If including code for downloading data is important, please use an if-statement, e.g., if not exist: code to download.

+* Keep datasets small and quickly executable.
+Create a subset and refer to the larger dataset for viewers to use on their own.
+Long datasets cause long execution times and confuse viewers.

+* When referring to results, make sure they are repeatable time and again.

 * When adding links to the text, make sure to use HTML notation rather than markdown.
 For example, instead of `[go to this link](http:///www.oreilly.com)` use `<a href="http://www.oreilly.com" target="_blank">go to this link</a>`—the `target="_blank"` is very important, to ensure that the link opens in a new window rather than the Oriole window.

-* Import libraries into the cell where they're first needed to make it easier for the customer to follow.
+* Import libraries into the cell where they're first needed to make it easier for the viewer to follow.

 * Consider that the user may go back to re-run individual cells.
 For example, if you create a dataframe and decide to "clean it" by deleting a column, then the user can't re-run the cell that loaded the previous version of the dataframe without re-creating the original version first.

 * Before submitting your final version, please do a final run through in a fresh container and notebook to make sure everything really does work.

-* During the video shoot, please be sure to refer to the cell that the reader should run at that moment.
+* When recording, refer specifically to "Run" cells when you are talking about them, in a way that makes them easily identifiable for cuing and for viewers.